A TRIBUTE TO DENNIS ADAMS RIP

 We were very sad to hear of the death of Dennis Adams recently.
-Here we pay a little tribute and Dennis was one of the specialist car industry’s cleverest designers.
-He was best known for his work at Marcos, of course, but there was so much more to Adams than that and his 55-year career spawned a wide variety of always innovative creations.
-It was a working life that was very varied.
+Here we pay a little tribute to one of the specialist car industry’s cleverest designers.
+Best-known for his work at Marcos, of course, there was so much more to Adams than that and his 55-year career spawned a wide variety of always innovative creations.
+It was a working life that was definitely varied.

 Dennis – and his engineer brother Peter – hailed from Great Shelford, Cambridgeshire.
-A job at a local company called Lister Cars, was significant and introduced him to Brian Lister and motorsport, in general.
+A job at local company – Lister Cars – introduced him to Brian Lister and motorsport, in general.

 His duties at Lister Cars included working in the machine shop, fabricating chassis and other parts plus brazing wishbones, chassis and various other metal components.

-By this time, in the early fifties, he’d already built a couple of specials.
+By this time, in the early fifties, he’d already built a couple of specials, one of which was definitely Lagonda-based.

-While at Lister Cars, Dennis also met another automotive design great, Frank Costin, who was working in the prototyping development shop and the two collaborated on building Frank’s only steel – rather than timber – spaceframes.
+While at Lister, Dennis also met another automotive design great, Frank Costin, who was working in the prototyping development shop.
+The two hit it off straight away and collaborated on building Frank’s only steel – rather than timber – spaceframes.

-Frank soon headed off to join Jem Marsh to co-found the Monocoque Body & Chassis Company, which soon became Marcos, of course, where the Adams brothers soon headed, too.
+Frank soon headed off to join Jem Marsh of Speedex in Luton to co-found the Monocoque Body & Chassis Company, which soon became Marcos, of course, where the Adams brothers soon headed, too.

-Dennis told me once that he and Peter called it ‘All-to-Cock, shoddy & Bashy Company’.
+Dennis told me once that he and Peter called MBC ‘All-to-Cock, shoddy & Bashy Company’.

 Prior to joining Jem and Frank, the Adams’ had collaborated on their own car called the Adams Experimental Prototype (aka XP) in 1962.
 This wasn’t the car with the same name that Dennis came up with in 1968, whicle at Marcos.

-It wasn’t just car-related stuff that Dennis got his pencils out for as other designs included a clockwork apple for Corgi, which spat out plastic maggots, an advanced-looking three-wheeler, church steeples made from GRP, boats, bobsleighs, motorcycles and work on the very advanced Quasar for Malcolm Newell and his friend Ken Leaman.
+It wasn’t just car-related stuff that Dennis got his pencils out for as other designs were produced including a clockwork apple for Corgi, which spat out plastic maggots, an advanced-looking three-wheeler, church steeples made from GRP, boats, bobsleighs, motorcycles and work on the very advanced Quasar for Malcolm Newell and his friend Ken Leaman.

 Dennis and Peter had based themselves – post-Marcos – in the Old Forge, a very historic building in Bradford-on-Avon, next door, incidentally, to Jem Marsh’s father, who ran an antique shop.

-While the Adams’ were doing their daily work, they’d often see coach parties arrive of daytrippers to look around the building.
-Ever the innovator, they produced a special range of items to tempt the visitors with – items like fire grates, gates, candlesticks and vase holders, which Dennis says sold very well.
-So successful was this side venture that they developed it and they became known locally for their wrought iron work.
+While the Adams’ were doing their daily work, they’d often see coach parties of daytrippers arrive to look around the historically interesting building.
+Ever the innovator, they produced a special range of items to tempt the visitors with – stuff like fire grates, gates, candlesticks and vase holders, which Dennis said sold very well.
+So successful was this side of their buisness that they developed it and became known locally for their fine wrought iron work.

 It was 1968 when Probe 15, so-called because it was Dennis’ fifteenth design.
-Simple as that.
-It was the world’s lowest car at 29in until Andy Saunders got cracking with his brilliant hot rods.
+Or so he thought.
+It was actually his seventeenth!
+It was, however, the world’s lowest car at 29in until Andy Saunders got cracking with his brilliant hot rods from the 90s.

 It actually made its debut at The Racing Car Show in January 1969, where it went down a storm.
 Seemingly every national in the world stuck it on their front cover the next day.
 Although they could have taken a lot of orders both at the show and subsequently, it was still a prototype.
 “One chap thought it was a large objet d’art rather than a motor car you could drive and wanted one for outside his mansion,” Dennis recalled.